containerize-com/Products/en/ecommerce/virtuemart/_index.md

 description: VirtueMart is an open source and self-hosted Joomla shopping cart.
 It enables merchants to quickly setup store and start selling to the customers.
 singlepageh1title: Free And Open Source Ecommerce For Joomla CMS
 singlepageh2title: Grow business by creating an online store with excellent open source shopping cart software.
 Manage the Joomla website and shop from a central dashboard.
-Shortdescriptionlistingpage: Grow business by creating an online store with excellent open source shopping cart software.
-Manage the Joomla website and shop from a central dashboard.
+Shortdescriptionlistingpage: If you are looking for shopping cart solution for Joomla based websites.
+Try VirtueMart, easy to setup and enables merchants to start selling immediately.
 linktitle: VirtueMart
-Imagetext:  Free Shopping Cart Software
+Imagetext:  Shopping Cart Software
 draft: false
 weight: 9
 layout: "single"
 HomePage_TitleText: Open Source Shopping Cart in Joomla

 ListingPage_MenuImage_TitleText: